 The Tulsa State Fair Junior Livestock Auction Scholarship Fund serves the youth exhibitors who participate in the Tulsa State Fair Junior Livestock Shows.
 Eligible applicants are graduating seniors who have shown livestock at the Tulsa State Fair.
 (Application Cycle: December 1, 2018 – March 1, 2019)

 The Women Empowered Through Education Scholarship program was established in 2003 as a resource to encourage women to return to college.
 Particular focus of the program is to assist women who have endured difficult circumstances but have a willingness to better their situation through education.
-(2019 Application Information will be available soon.)
+(2019 Application Deadline: June 1,2019.)